vivaria/edisonrul.ing/docs/source/cards/k/kaminote-blow.md

 ### Card Rulings

-●The effect of “Kaminote Blow” that destroys monsters at the end of the Damage Step is not part of a chain.
+*   The effect of “Kaminote Blow” that destroys monsters at the end of the Damage Step is not part of a chain.